Location Services

 How to Implement Geocoding with Sthan.io

-Sthan.io provides a high-accuracy geocoding API with global coverage and rooftop-level precision.
+Sthan.io provides a geocoding API for US addresses.
 Here's how to implement it:

 Step 1: Get API Credentials

-Sign up for free at Sthan.io and get your API key from the dashboard
+Sign up for free at Sthan.io and get your API credentials from the dashboard

 Step 2: Make API Request